How to Manage Your Enemies

 Leaders cannot avoid making enemies.
 And they cannot avoid dealing with them.
 If you must deal with enemies, look at the allies that surround your enemies.
 Focus on them.

 For example, Paula was the Director of a critical P&L Center.
 She was both angry and depressed when she learned that the CEO had promoted her peer, Ralph, to become her boss.
 She considered Ralph an enemy and believed the feeling was mutual.
 Her hostility towards Ralph was confirmed when she asked Ralph how she could be of the best assistance to him during the next 12 months.
 Ralph’s response was, “First prove yourself to me, and then I’ll tell you.”

 Rather than work directly with Ralph, she conveyed to the CEO and the COO that she was displeased with the decision and considered it a signal that she ought to be looking for career opportunities outside the company.
 She calculated that they would rather she be part of the management team of the company than directly competing against the company at the conclusion of her non-compete agreement.

 Paula was transferred to another division.

-Failure to Nurture Allies
+4. Failure to Nurture Allies

+Suppose you are not in a sales/marketing role.
 Look at your job’s annual performance objectives and the weights given to those objectives.
-Can you identify in-house and external people most closely associated with your success in achieving those objectives?
-These are your critical Allies.
+Can you identify the in-house and external people most closely associated with your success in achieving those objectives?
+These are your critical allies.
 Put them into a systematic Stay in Touch program.